-Ellen Page Blasts ‘Homophobic’ Brett Ratner For Outing Her As A Teen, Calls X-Men Director Abusive
+Ellen Page Blasts ‘Homophobic’ Brett Ratner For Outing Her As A Teen, Calls ‘X-Men’ Director Abusive

 Page was recently cast in the Netflix live action adaptation of the popular Gerard Way graphic novel, Umbrella Academy, Variety reported.
 Page will play the role of Vanya, the only powerless member of a family with supernatural abilities out to solve the death of their father.
 Page also starred in Juno, Flatliners, and the Gaycation, a documentary series about the LGBTQ culture.

-Page is not the first person to accuse Ratner of sexual misbehaviour.
+Page is not the first person to accuse Ratner of sexual misbehavior.
 A total of eight women have already accused Ratner of sexual harassment and rape.

 In 2001, Ratner and music mogul Russell Simmons were the subject of an investigation for sexual battery.
 Ratner and Simmons were questioned by members of the Beverly Hills Police Department after a woman filed a complaint against the two for unlawfully touching her.
 However, the criminal charges were declined by the Los Angeles County district attorney because of lack of evidence.

 Ratner also faced a sexual harassment complaint in 2005 after a former New Line Cinema employee accused the director of “ogling the assistants, invading their space, and making them uncomfortable.”
-It was only after Terri Goddard and other female New Line employees complained to the HR department that Ratner stopped objectifying and humiliating them.
+It was only after Terri Goddard and other female New Line employees complained to the HR department that Ratner allegedly stopped objectifying and humiliating them.

 Actresses Olivia Munn, Natasha Henstridge, Jaime Ray Newman, and Katharine Towne have also spoken out about Ratner’s alleged misbehavior.
 Munn said Ratner masturbated in front of her in 2004 and then told her, after a chance meeting six years later, that he ejaculated over magazines with her on the cover.
 Henstridge, 43, accused Ratner of forcing her to do a sexual act on him in 1993, when she was only 19 years old and he was in his early 20s.